 Sitting between the Gironde and the Atlantic Ocean is Médoc – the Gironde’s famous wine country.
-The wines here are famous across the globe and it’s not hard to see why!
+The wines here are famous across the globe, so Bordeaux wine tours are very popular!

 Within Médoc are a number of small villages that are well worth taking the time to explore.
 Pauillac, Margaux and St Estèphe are particularly beautiful with their cobbled streets and wine chateaux.
 This a real taste of France.

 For something a bit different, you could head to Verdon, on the bank of the Gironde Estuary, and get the ferry across to Royan.
 The ferry runs throughout the day and only takes around 20 minutes.
 This short trip offers you the chance to see part of the Loire Valley.

 Le Bassin d’Arcachon

 Known in English as Arcachon Bay, le Bassin d’Arcachon is a stunning section of France’s coastline.
 With fine sandy beaches and sparkling (albeit incredibly cold) water, it is easy to spend the day soaking up the sun here.

 Of course, no trip to Arcachon is complete without climbing the Pyla Dune (Dune du Pyla).
 This monstrous sand dune measures 110m in height, making it the largest of its kind in Europe.
 The view from the top is utterly breath-taking and worth the sweating and panting as you clamber to the top.

 Once you’ve exhausted yourself exploring le Bassin d’Arcachon’s natural wonders, it’s time to eat.
 Arcachon is famous for oyster farming so make the most of this by tucking into some at one of the region’s restaurants.
 Of course, you will need to wash it down with a glass of Bordeaux wine (or two).

 Bordeaux - A Unesco City

 Now we come to the pièce de résistance of the Gironde region: Bordeaux.
 This incredible city has been designated a UNESCO World Heritage Site and has undergone massive renovations in the past decade or so.

 Bordeaux is a city that exudes beauty, from its majestic architecture to the river that divides it in two.
 Walking along the quay when the sun is out is the perfect way to see the city and absorb Bordeaux’s laid-back atmosphere.